 The discounts and net revenue for the “25% off $100 or more” and “20% off” coupons are close in value.
 Even though the average order value for “25% off $100 or more” is close to twice the average order value for “20% off”, the latter coupon has a little less than triple the number of orders.

 Now that you have looked at the orders themselves, look at the customers who use coupons in their first orders:

 |Customer’s first order coupon||Number of customers||Average lifetime number of orders||Average lifetime revenue|

 |25% off $100 or more||56||2.8||$554.54|

-you will notice that the number of first time orders is the same as the number of customers for each coupon.
+You notice that the number of first time orders is the same as the number of customers for each coupon.
 This makes sense because each customer can only have one first order.

 The largest number of customers were acquired through the “20% off” coupon.
 However, these customers have the lowest average lifetime number of orders and average lifetime revenue; generally, most coupon-acquired customers do not make any repeat orders.
 Furthermore, customers acquired through the “25% off $100 or more” coupon drive higher average lifetime number of orders and in turn, higher average lifetime revenue.
 Generally, users who were acquired via this coupon usually come back and make more repeat purchases.

-There are a multitude of analyses you can create to better understand how your customers use coupons.
-Ever thought about analyzing how your customers use your coupons or the time it takes for coupons to be used?
+There are a multitude of analyses that you can create to better understand how your customers use coupons.
+Ever thought about analyzing how your customers use your coupons or the time that it takes for coupons to be used?
 What about finding the optimal discount amount - what amount encourages repeat buyers, higher average order value, and higher lifetime revenue?
 For help with these types of questions, contact support.